Triton Cloud Load Balancer

 header will be added to requests.https

 - Configures a Layer-7 proxy using the HTTP protocol.
 The backend server(s) must use SSL/TLS.
-The backend certficate will not be verified.
+The backend certificate will NOT be verified.
 The front end services will use a certificate issued by Let's Encrypt if thecloud.tritoncompute:certificate_name

 metadata key is also provided.
 Otherwise, a self-signed certificate will be generated.X-Forwarded-For